dsccommunity/SqlServerDsc/README.md

 * **`[Boolean]` EditionUpgrade** _(Write)_: Upgrades the edition of the installed product.
 Requires that either the ProductKey or the Edition parameter is also assigned.
 By default no edition upgrade is performed.
+* **`[Boolean]` VersionUpgrade** _(Write)_: Upgrades installed product version, if the major product version of the source executable is higher than the major current version.
+Requires that either the ProductKey or the Edition parameter is also assigned.
+Default is $false.
 * **`[String]` Edition** _(Write)_: Sets the custom free edition.
   { 'Development' | 'Evaluation' | 'ExpressAdvanced' }
 * **`[String]` LogPath** _(Write)_: Specifies the setup log file location,